Sydney Gay and Lesbian Mardi Gras: 2010 to 2015

 In early 2011, members of the organisation unanimously voted to include intersex formally into the organisation at the Annual General Meeting and adopt the formal use of the LGBTQIA+ acronym.
-To allow for greater inclusion of the LGBTQIA+ community it represents (including those identifying as bisexual, transsexual, queer, intersex and asexual), on 17 November 2011 the festival and event organisers changed the event name to "Sydney Mardi Gras".
+To allow for greater inclusion of the LGBTQIA+ community it represents (including those identifying as bisexual, transgender, queer, intersex and asexual), on 17 November 2011 the festival and event organisers changed the event name to "Sydney Mardi Gras".
 On the same date the organisation reverted to its former name, "Sydney Gay & Lesbian Mardi Gras" (from "New Mardi Gras"), as more than 9,100 participants joined in the 2012 Parade, on 134 floats.

 In 2011 Mardi Gras came under fire from LGBTQIA+ communities for removing the words "Gay and Lesbian" from the festival's name.
 The organisation's board confessed that they did not adequately consult the community in such an important decision.
-The organisation was also been criticised for focusing on the requests of corporate sponsors, and allowing their floats rather than maintaining its original sense of identity.
+The organisation was also criticised for focusing on the requests of corporate sponsors, and allowing their floats rather than maintaining its original sense of identity.
 This followed the 2010 season in which the Mardi Gras Parade and Party were held on separate dates for the first time in history.

 During the rebranding in 2011, Mardi Gras Chairman Peter Urmson said "I think that whilst we are first and foremost a GLBTQI community organisation, we also are very open to all of our friends that do not necessarily identify within that alphabet soup."
-Many community members were offended by the change, including former Mardi Gras president Richard Cobden, who said that the group didn't have the authority to make such a change, adding "For 20-plus years we have been able to force the mainstream media to call it the 'Gay and Lesbian Mardi Gras.'
+Many community members were offended by the change, including former Mardi Gras president Richard Cobden, who said that the group did not have the authority to make such a change, adding "For 20-plus years we have been able to force the mainstream media to call it the 'Gay and Lesbian Mardi Gras.'
 They had to say the words.
 For a long time they did not want to but we made them.
 That has been thrown away".